 The tree is a London planetree (Platanus × acerifolia): the British capital's most common tree and a hybrid of the American sycamore (Platanus occidentalis) and Oriental planetree (Platanus orientalis).
-Michael's farm in New Hope is called Sycamore Farm and the

-London planetree was selected as a living tribute to the man and the preserved farm he loved.
-It is also resistant to Sycamore anthracnose: a disease that threatens American sycamores.
+Michael's farm in New Hope is called Sycamore Farm and the London planetree was selected as a living tribute to the man and the preserved farm he loved.
+It is also resistant to disease that threatens American